alexrodic/Conscience-by-Design/Framework Conscience by Design for ethical aligned technology/Framework.md

 Implementation begins: January 1, 2026.
 First pilot: Open-source “Neutrality Firewall” on GitHub (available for testing).
-Now, Conscience by Design is physically and legally impossible to abuse—because it is protected from itself.
+Now, Conscience by Design is physically and legally impossible to abuse-because it is protected from itself.

 8. Anticipated Challenges and Mitigations